CluelessD3v/RemoteHub/README.md

 # Remote Hub

 "An interface to streamline Remote Events, Remote Function, and Object Values instancing through code.
 Inspired by Sleitnick's Signal, & Net.

-This utility does not tries to pull magic wizardry, or meta-brograming, I made this because I don't like dealing with the process of having to create instances meant for communication through the explorer, and hey also made some useful functions because why not."
+This utility does not tries to pull magic wizardry, or meta-brograming, simply put: I made this because I like to create remote communication instances  through code.

+Also added some useful functions to event because why not.

-**This is mainly a library, not a class/service!
-I'm not returning special objects or tables,  you're always dealing with an instance**
+**This is a library, not a class/service!
+I'm not returning special objects or tables in the constructors,  you're always dealing with a remote instance**

+### **WARNING: Remote functions and events are parented to module, you are free to reparent them, but do note that the client getter will NOT work unless the remote is childed to the module were it was created originaly**

 **[Get it on wally](https://wally.run/package/cluelessd3v/remotehub)**